Government advice and regulations in place to stop the spread of COVID-19 have had a severe negative effect on the dining industry.

-This has led to a decrease in the number of people dining in.
-However, many AppInstitute clients have told us they see an uptick in the number of customers that are ordering collection or delivery food.
+This has led to a decrease in the number of people dining in restaurants.
+However, many AppInstitute clients have told us they see an uptick in the number of customers that are using food delivery services.

-Restaurants who can provide a delivery service can continue to make sales.
-The good news is that even if you don’t currently offer this service, you can quickly set one up by making a few adjustments to your business.
+Restaurants who can provide a food delivery service have continued to make sales.
+The good news is that even if you don’t currently offer delivery services, you can quickly set one up by making a few adjustments to your business.

 - Delivery aggregators